sassoftware/viya4-iac-k8s/docs/CONFIG-VARS.md

-# List of valid configuration variables
+# Valid Configuration Variables

-Supported configuration variables are listed in the table below.
+Supported configuration variables are listed in the tables below.
 All variables can also be specified on the command line.
-Values specified on the command line will override all values in configuration defaults files.
+Values specified on the command line will override values in configuration defaults files.

 ## Table of Contents